na-na-hi/renget/archive/LiminalCrossroads2.md

 “Bill.
 Hang in there a second for me, okay?”

 “You want me to calm down?!", the orange growlithe spits out.
-"After telling me you’re dead you expect me to fucking calm—!”
+"After telling me you’re dead you expect me to calm—!”

 “I CAN REMEMBER!”, Gill cuts in, raising his voice and making the other creature flinch slightly.
 He carries on: